t3docs/docker-render-documentation/Documentation/Solutions/usage-at-the-build-server.rst

    Is currently in use.

-   All manuals Intercept is aware of had been rerendered by v2.2.6.
+   All manuals known to Intercept_ had been rerendered.

-   Replace v1.6.11-html
+   Replaced v1.6.11-html

    This should have been a "drop in" replacement but didn't work initially due to a wrong environment variable in the script.